carstencodes/.github/README.md

 - [General contribution guidelines](./CONTRIBUTING.md)

 Issue, Discussions and pull-request templates as well as SECURITY and SUPPORT information are about to be created.

+For more details about me, please refer to [my personal information repository](../carstencodes/ReadMe.md).